MingCheLin/AlpacaDiscordBot/README.md

 to run the bot.

-## Roadmap
+## Future work
-1. Fix the discord api warning ``WARNING  discord.gateway Shard ID None heartbeat blocked for more than XX seconds.``
+1. (Solved) Fix the discord api warning ``WARNING  discord.gateway Shard ID None heartbeat blocked for more than XX seconds.``
 2. Tune the alpaca model parameter.
 3. Make another multiprocess structure to handle multichannel request.
 4. etc...